TekWizely/my-alternatives/README.md

 # My-Alternatives<br/>(hacking update-alternatives to make local changes)
 [![MIT license](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/tekwizely/pre-commit-golang/blob/master/LICENSE)

-My-Alternatives takes an [honest run](#miscellany) at making a useful tool to allow you to configure [Debian alternatives](https://wiki.debian.org/DebianAlternatives) that only affect your local account / shell sessions.
+My-Alternatives takes an [honest run](#miscellany) at making a useful tool to allow you to configure _alternatives_ (see: [update-alternatives](https://www.google.com/search?q=update-alternatives)) that only affect your local account / shell sessions.

 **NOTES:**

 My-Alternatives does not require _root / sudo_ privileges to use, as it creates and maintains user-owned _alt root_ directories that store your alternative links.

+Skip down to _[configuraing an alternative](#configuring-an-alternative)_ to see an example how this works.

 **CAVEATS:**
 - Written in _Bash_